Service number :

 Nationality : British

-Credits : Roger Frankish
+Credits : Research courtesy of Roger Frankish.

 Ellen Andrews was born on 1st January 1886 in Lincolnshire, the daughter of Frederick Andrews (blacksmith) and his wife Hannah (nee Drew) of Wrawby.
 Five years later in January 1896 her father died aged 26 leaving Hannah to raise Ellen aged 5 and her two younger brothers, James Arthur and Henry.
 In 1904 Hannah married Robert Leeson but he sadly died the following summer leaving Hannah as a widow once more, which she remained until her death in 1940.
 On the 1901 census, Ellen was resident at Railway Street, Barnetby, Lincolnshire where she was listed as a servant of William Ffrench and his wife working as a domestic nurse.
 By 1911 she was working as a hospital nurse at Leicester Royal Infirmary.